The Great Sasuke: Other media

-2009 arrest
+Personal life

 On February 19, 2009, Sasuke was arrested for assault after kicking a 36-year-old man and grabbing him by the shirt collar.
 Sasuke was reported to be angry because his picture was being taken with a cellphone camera.
-The incident happened on a JR Joban Line train at Minamisenju Station.
+The incident happened on a Jōban Line train at Minami-Senju Station.
 However, all charges were dropped and was released from jail on February 21, after serving 40 hours in jail, after Sasuke apologized to the man.
-The man who took Sasuke's photograph was said to not have known who he was and thought he was just some crazy person wearing a mask in public.
+The man who took Sasuke's photograph was said to not have known who he was and thought he was just a "crazy" person wearing a mask in public.

 Political career

-On April 13, 2003, Sasuke won election to the Iwate Prefectural Assembly, making him the first actual masked legislator in history.
-He is the fourth Japanese wrestler to get elected to office.
-Antonio Inoki, Hiroshi Hase and Atsushi Onita preceded him, though all of them were elected to the Japanese Diet at the national level.
+On April 13, 2003, Sasuke won election to the Iwate Prefectural Assembly as an independent supported by the Liberal Party, making him the first actual masked legislator in history.
+He became the fourth Japanese wrestler to get elected to office.
+Antonio Inoki, Hiroshi Hase and Atsushi Onita preceded him, though all of them were elected to the Diet of Japan at the national level.

-Sasuke lost in his bid to become governor of Iwate in the 2007 election.
+Sasuke unsuccessfully ran in his bid to become governor of Iwate in the 2007 election.